Raytwo/Cobalt/README.md

   Please note that the auto-update feature and logs are not available for the time being.
 No, we can not fix this.
 </details>

-Boot the game, make sure the Cobalt version is shown on the bottom right of the Title Scene, and you're good to go.
-Proceed to the Wiki to find out about the [various features](https://github.com/Raytwo/Cobalt/wiki) available!

 ## Bug reports
 > [!IMPORTANT]